ankush91/MLAlgos/Eigen Theory, PCA, K-means/README.md

-### Implements Principal Component Analysis and K-means (using EM algorithm) with solutions to some Eigen Vector theory questions.
+### Implements Principal Component Analysis and K-means (using EM algorithm) with solutions to Eigen Vector theoretical questions

 ### Organization
 * The folder contains code, figures and report in respective folders for the Assignment Specfication in HW1_Student.pdf